Courtenay Boyle (civil servant)

 The son of Captain Cavendish Spencer Boyle and Rose Susan Alexander and the grandson of the Royal Navy admiral of the same name, he was born in October 1845 at the British military outpost at Newcastle in the Colony of Jamaica.
 He was educated at Charterhouse School, before going up to Christ Church, Oxford.
 Boyle debuted in first-class cricket for Southgate against Oxford University at Oxford on 9 June 1865.
 Two weeks later he played his first first-class match for Oxford against the Marylebone Cricket Club (MCC).
 He played first-class cricket for Oxford until 1867, making fourteen appearances in which he scored 367 runs at an average of 15.95, with a high score of 55.
-He also made an additional eight first-class appearances for the MCC from 1866–72, as well as making a further appearance for Southgate in 1868.
+He also made an additional eight first-class appearances for the MCC from 1866 to 1872, as well as making a further appearance for Southgate in 1868.
 He played tennis for Oxford against Cambridge, defeating the Cambridge player in 1866 and 1867.

 Boyle graduated from Oxford with a second class in moderations and a third class in Literae humaniores.
 Soon after leaving Oxford, he was employed by Lord Spencer, to whom he was related, as his firstly his assistant private secretary and then as his private secretary at Dublin Castle during his first tenure as Lord Lieutenant of Ireland.
 He was employed as an inspector for the English local government board in 1873, before being appointed as an inspector for the Eastern Counties in 1876.
 Upon Lord Spencer's second term as Lord Lieutenant, he resumed his employment as his private secretary.
 He was one of the first people to arrive on the scene of the Phoenix Park Murders in May 1882.
 Boyle was appointed to the Order of the Bath in the 1885 Birthday Honours.